mylesotoole/TrashTheCache/README.md

 2. Select "Get Info"
 3. Click "Open With" and set to "Terminal"

-<em>Now when you double click the script it runs automatically.</em>
+<em>Now when you double click the script it runs automatically and it can be placed anywhere.</em>